Ashish0z/CPPMatrixLib/README.md

 * Add functionality to solve Linear Equations (A*X = B)
 * Add documentation
 * Depict its use in solving Linear Recurrences as an example solve [Project Euler 258](https://projecteuler.net/problem=258)

+#### Results of Strssen Implementation
+Time taken in normal method: 0.536796
+Time taken in normal method: 62.9779